 In order to meet its job creation goals, DEHCR will work to increase marketing efforts for the Community Development Block Grant programs that create LMI jobs.
-Under the current lending environment of low interest rates, businesses are finding conventional loans more advantageous than the underwriting, compliance, and long term reporting commitments required for CDBG funding.
+Under the current lending environment of low interest rates, businesses are finding conventional loans more advantageous than the underwriting, compliance, and long-term reporting commitments required for CDBG funding.
 This barrier can be overcome through marketing and outreach to local stakeholders and by providing training to make the rules and regulations seem more manageable.

 The CDBG-H program continues to prioritize homeowner rehabilitation.
-While we didn't meet our estimated number of units rehabilitated, we are still making a significant impact and making homes safe for the clients we serve.
+While DEHCR did not meet its estimated number of units rehabilitated, the CDBG-H program significantly improved the safety and efficiency of homes for the clients we serve.
 The CDBG-H program has experienced a shortage of contractors to work in the program; this is especially true of trade contractors, including plumbers and electricians.
 In addition, the CDBG-H program has seen a rise in the number of projects exceeding \$50,000 to make the property decent, safe, and sanitary.